alphagov/govuk-kubernetes-cluster-user-docs/source/manage-app/scale-app/index.html.md

 ## Scaling your app

+1. Determine if you need to update your app's `values.yaml` or enviroment yaml file, for example - [`values-integration.yaml`](https://github.com/alphagov/govuk-helm-charts/blob/main/charts/app-config/values-integration.yaml)
-1. Change your app's `values.yaml` file in the [`charts` folder in the `govuk-helm-charts` repo](https://github.com/alphagov/govuk-helm-charts/blob/main/charts/).
+2. Change your app's configuration by [following the guidance](#what-you-can-scale) below
-1. Commit this change.
+3. Commit this change

 When you merge the pull request, the changed configuration file will be [automatically synced by the Argo CD tool](/manage-app/access-ci-cd/#deploying-a-release-of-a-gov-uk-app).